 The staff of FSMG are very proud of our Third Party Reproduction program.
-We are one of the few local fertility centers with its own on-site egg donor program.
-Since 2003, with the advances in blastocyst culture and pre-implantation genetic screening, Dr. Arlene Morales and Dr. Wendy Shelly have delivered outcomes that are some of the best in the country.
+Since 2003, with the advances in blastocyst culture and pre-implantation genetic screening, Dr. Arlene Morales, Dr. Wendy Shelly and Dr. Kristi Maas have delivered outcomes that are some of the best in the country.

 Who would benefit from egg donation?